vajean/trop-colors-gallery/README.md

 A simple google app engine gallery for interactive canvases, animations.

-Each project gets its own `/project_name` url without revealing the projects structure.
+Each project gets its own `/project_name` url without revealing the site structure.

 Just copy your project / animation in `/templates/projects/[new_project_name]`.
 See below the structure needed.